-- a signature by the most senior member of employed staff or volunteer - a document control sheet that identifies regular reviews and updates - a list of supporting policies and procedures - a process in which young people can access all activities additional support, resources to participate. - a section outlining how staff and volunteers are trained
+- a signature by the most senior member of employed staff or volunteer - a document control sheet that identifies regular reviews and updates - a list of supporting policies and procedures - a process through which young people can access all activities additional support, resources to participate - a section outlining how staff and volunteers are trained

 There are additional requirements for inclusion in your Equality and Diversity Policy.
-Please work through the policy section of this chapter to ensure you have covered everything before you upload it.
+Please work through the policy section of this chapter to ensure you have covered everything.